gesellkammer/csoundengine/docs/offline.rst

-It is possible to create an :class:`~csoundengine.offline.OfflineSession` out of an existing :class:`~csoundengine.session.Session`, by calling :meth:`session.makeRenderer <csoundengine.session.Session.makeRenderer>`.
+It is possible to create an :class:`~csoundengine.offline.OfflineSession` out of an existing :class:`~csoundengine.session.Session`, by calling :meth:`session.offlineSession <csoundengine.session.Session.offlineSession>`.
 This creates an :class:`~csoundengine.offline.OfflineSession` with all :class:`~csoundengine.instr.Instr` and resources (tables, include files, global code, etc.) in the :class:`~csoundengine.session.Session` already defined.